-As information and anecdotal evidence is collected from around the world, more symptoms associated with COVID-19 have come to light.
+As we begin this new journey into the unknown world of global pandemics and viruses, and as information and anecdotal evidence is collected from around the world, more symptoms associated with COVID-19 have come to light.
 For example, if you’ve recently lost your sense of smell or taste, it could be a symptom of the novel coronavirus.
 Up to now, we’ve only heard the alarm sound if you develop a fever, headache, shortness of breath, or cough.
 But now, it is clear that the nose knows what’s going on (and possibly before the rest of your body).

 For some people, it could be your only symptom, or it could be the first symptom to show up before the others.
 Either way, it’s your cue to stay home and take care of yourself.
 By that I mean ramp up immune support supplements (think of C, D, E and zinc), drink some natural herbal teas (here’s a VIDEO to make one using echinacea, ELDERBERRY and orange peel) and eat healthy foods.
 But mainly, hole up at home for at least 7 days (preferably 14) so you don’t infect others unknowingly.